 \ One of the courses taken in either SCI/SLA or TAS/TLA must have a laboratory, experimental, or field component.
+Courses with a laboratory, experimental, or field component are designated with an SLA or TLA distributive.

-Introductory language courses, first-year seminars, and independent studies do not fulfill Distributive or World Culture Requirements.
+Introductory language, first-year writing, first-year seminars, and independent study courses do not fulfill Distributive or World Culture Requirements.

-WORLD CULTURE REQUIREMENT ("WCult")
+WORLD CULTURE REQUIREMENT